DCMLab/standards/docs/source/pipeline/pipeline.rst

   to the level of CD tracks.
 The ones we're interested here are work identifiers (make sure the URI starts with ``https://musicbrainz.org/work/``).
 The project is very advanced with creating identifiers on the sub-work (movement) level and we use those whenever available (see screenshot below).
-  If not, we repeat the the work ID for each movement.
+  If not, we repeat the work ID for each movement.

 .. figure:: img/musicbrainz_work.png
    :alt: Example for a work displayed on musicbrainz.